csheader/fast-api-oidc/README.md

-# FastAPI Authentication Middleware
+# FastAPI OIDC Middleware

 >**NOTE:** This package is under active development.

 ## Overview

-`fast-api-auth-middleware` is a simple authentication middleware for FastAPI applications.
+`fast-api-oidc` is a simple authentication middleware for FastAPI applications.
 It supports multiple OpenID Connect (OIDC) providers, including custom providers, and allows for role-based access control (RBAC) on routes.

 This library provides a fully featured RBAC set of controls for OIDC Identity Providers within the FastAPI ecosystem.